Article I: GENERAL PROVISIONS

 The Board may elect a retiring Trustee as ‘Trustee Emeritus”.
 Trustees Emeriti shall be entitled to receive notice of all meetings of the Board and attend, participate in, and vote on matters in designated meetings of the Standing Committees, but shall not have the right to vote, on matters before the Board.
 Trustees Emeriti may be invited by the Chair of the Board to sit as voting members of any committee other than the Executive Committee.

-The Board shall establish specific criteria for selection of such Trustee Emeriti that may include, but not be limited to, length of service on the Board of Trustees; consistent participation in philanthropy or fundraising for the College; and/or demonstrated exemplary engagement in College activities or programs during their tenure as members of the Board.
+The Board shall establish specific criteria for selection of such Trustee Emeriti that may include, but not be limited to, length of service on the Board of Trustees; consistent participation in philanthropy or fundraising for the University; and/or demonstrated exemplary engagement in University activities or programs during their tenure as members of the Board.

 Section 8: Resignation of Members.

 Any Trustee may resign at any time by giving written notice of such resignation to the Chair of the Board.
 Any Board member who has been absent from three consecutive, regular meetings of the Board shall be deemed to have resigned from the Board unless the Board has approved such absences in advance.